-The following literacy experiences and tasks can provide enough variety and are OH SO VALUABLE in understanding the processes and thinking of the readers in a classroom!!
+The following literacy experiences and tasks can provide enough variety and are OH SO VALUABLE in understanding the processes and thinking of your readers in the classroom!!

 Give students a choice of what they would like to read.
 Provide a variety of reading materials from which to choose.
-Have students apply the standards based learning of comprehension strategy work within their own reading selections.
+Have students apply the standards-based learning of comprehension strategy work within their own independent reading selections.

 MATERIALS NEEDED: School Library & Classroom Library with a variety of text genres and text types